NERC-CEH/hydro-pe/README.md

 - `YEAR` the year to use as the baseline (before which the stomatal conductance will not be adjusted).

 `--daynight` / `-D` The PET and PETI may be calcuated directly from daily mean values, or it may optionally be separated into daytime and nighttime components by applying a diurnal cycle [[6]](#references).
 This option `is not available if net radiation inputs are used.

-`--fullout` / `-f` If `--daynight` is used, then this option will enable output of the day- and nighttime values, as well as the overall PET or PETI.

 `--zeroneg` / `-z` If the output PET or PETI is negative, this option will set all negative values to zero.